Heyoon Jeong

-Jeong Hye-yoon (Korean: 정혜윤; born October 1, 1996) known as Heyoon Jeong, Or just Heyoon is a South Korean dancer, singer, rapper and choreographer.
+Jeong Hye-yoon (Korean: 정혜윤; born October 1, 1996), better known as Heyoon Jeong or simply Heyoon, is a South Korean dancer, singer, rapper and choreographer.
 She represented South Korea in the global pop group Now United and announced her departure from the pop group on March 3, 2023.
 She made her solo debut on November 13, 2024 with the song "Pivot" featuring Armani White.

 Biography

 Heyoon was born in Daejeon, South Korea on October 1, 1996.
 At the age of three, Heyoon started practicing ballet.
 A few years later, she decided that she wanted to become a musician.
 In 2015, she moved to Seoul to pursue a professional career in the music industry.

 Career

-2015–present: Early career and Now United
+2017–2023: Early career and Now United

 Before joining the group, Heyoon, was a dance instructor at 1MILLION Dance Studio in South Korea.

-On November 15, 2017, Heyoon was revealed as part of the final lineup for global pop group Now United.
+On November 15, 2017, Heyoon was announced as part of the final lineup for global pop group Now United.
 In December of the same year, the group released their first single, "Summer in the City".

 In August 2020, the single "Nobody Fools Me Twice" was released.
-Heyoon states the release of the single to being one of her biggest highlights as a member of the group, as the song is entirely in Korean.
 On September 18, 2020, the music video for "The Weekend's Here" was released.
-The track features Heyoon along with Sofya, Sina, and Savannah.
-She served as the co-director for the music video, along with Dima Kovalchuk.
-On September 30, 2020, Now United released the music video for a song called "Somebody", where one of the clip's directors is Heyoon again.
+She co-directed the music video along with Dima Kovalchuk.
+She also directed the music video for the September 2020 Now United single "Somebody".
+She left Now United in March 2023.